Best Lights for Painting Miniatures—My Brief View

 • Must clamp to the back of the desk

-• Min/max height may be not fit all needs
+• Min/max height may not fit all desks or setups

 This lamp is another swing arm lamp and uses an energy efficient LEDs.
 The LED is rated for more than 20 years continuous use, and will powerfully emit light nearly endlessly (a huge money saver).
 This lamp also comes with a huge 6-inch magnifying lens built into it.
 With it being a bifocal lens, you can use the 5-diopter or 225% magnification to 20-diopter or 600% magnification part of the glass.
 I think the 20-diopter is overboard for scale modeling or miniature work, but I’m sure some of you will find a use for that.
 In general, this lamp can serve as a back up visual aid for those finer details or help with assembling kits or whatever you need a bit of assistance seeing.